openaustralia/morph/app/views/documentation/_limits.md

-Right now there are none.
+Right now there are very few limits.
 We are trusting you that you won't abuse this.

+However, we do impose a couple of hard limits on running scrapers so they don't take up too many resources

+* max 100 MB memory
+* max 24 hours run time for a single run

+If a scraper runs out of memory or runs too long it will get killed automatically.

+If you're hitting up against these hard limits and still want to use morph.io please [do get in touch](mailto:contact@oaf.org.au) and let us know and we'll see what we can do to help.

 Note that we are keeping track of the amount of cpu time (and a whole bunch of other metrics) that you and your scrapers are using.
 So, if we do find that you are using too much (and no we don't know what that is right now) we reserve the right to kick you out.
 In reality first we'll ask you nicely to stop.

-We're thinking about putting limits in place on free accounts as this service grows.
-Also, potentially adding support for private scrapers under a paid plan as well.
-Let us know [what you think and want](mailto:contact@oaf.org.au).